Skip to main content

 The best castles in Wales

-Step into history at Caerphilly Castle.
-Dating back to the 13th-century.
+Just outside Cardiff, step into history at Caerphilly Castle, which dates back to the 13th century.

-Almost plucked straight from a fairytale, Castell Coch is a Medieval style castle built by Victorians, and is surrounded by woodland idyl.
+Almost plucked straight from a fairytale, Castell Coch is a medieval style castle built by Victorians, and is surrounded by woodland idyll.

 SVW-C47-1617-0003

-Explore dramatic ruins of Harlech Castle through immersive storytelling, Knight School and staged battles all with a backdrop of Snowdonia.
+Explore the dramatic ruins of Harlech Castle through immersive storytelling, Knight School and staged battles, all with a backdrop of Snowdonia (Eryri).

 Castle standing on a grassy hilltop.
 Blue skies and clouds

-More than 700 years old, Caernarfon Castle towers over the River Seiont in North Wales and among its turrets and settings is ram-packed with events.
+More than 700 years old, Caernarfon Castle towers over the River Seiont in north Wales and hosts a ram-packed calendar of events beneath its turrets.

 Row boats in a moat surrounding a castle